 Abigail Fallis' Dummy Mummy and With Strings Attached, are both satirical and comical, with a Max Ernst feel.
 Having studied silversmithing and metalwork at Camberwell College of Arts, she is fond of using recycled materials like dummies as a response to today's consumerist tendencies.

-The most ambitious piece I would say was from sculptor Rose Gibbs who also pokes fun of gender stereotypes.
+The most ambitious piece I would say was from sculptor Rose Gibbs who also pokes fun at gender stereotypes.
 Mountain is monumental in Bronze populated by women in different states of pregnancy and penises.

-Over all, Women Make Sculpture shows how varied the themes that women sculptors tackle today.
+Overall, Women Make Sculpture shows how varied the themes that women sculptors tackle today.
 A diversity of forms and materials reflect the statement that they are not fazed by the challenges of creative expression and have much to say as their male counterparts.

-Other artists include: Christie Brown, Ann Christopher, Dorothy Cross, Abigail Fallis, Sue Freeborough, Rose Gibbs, Kate Hobby, Sarah Lucas, Briony Marshall, Charlotte Mayer, Polly Morgan, Eilis O Connell, Almuth Tebbenhoff, Deborah van der Beek; Alison Wilding.
+Other artists include Christie Brown, Ann Christopher, Dorothy Cross, Abigail Fallis, Sue Freeborough, Rose Gibbs, Kate Hobby, Sarah Lucas, Briony Marshall, Charlotte Mayer, Polly Morgan, Eilis O Connell, Almuth Tebbenhoff, Deborah van der Beek; Alison Wilding.
 Download the catalogue